labrgrupo/LabRI_shiny_connect/README.md

 | Displays report in the Shiny interface | Yes | Yes |
 | Browser-based use without local execution | No | Yes |

-This makes **LabRI_shiny_connect** the preferred implementation for institutional deployment, cloud-based demonstrations, training environments, and multi-user access.
+The **analytical method is identical** in both implementations; only the output architecture differs.
+The local version is preferred for individual analytical work and for processing larger datasets without cloud memory constraints, while the cloud-ready version is preferred for institutional deployment, demonstrations, training environments, and multi-user access.

 ---